JoshuaWise/little-engine/README.md

 ### An example of using public state

-We'll tie all of this together to implement a form from scratch, called `<bigint-form>`, and an input-like element called `<bigint-input>`.
+We'll tie all of this together to implement a form element from scratch, called `<bigint-form>`, and an input-like element called `<bigint-input>`.

 ```js
 import LittleEngine from 'little-engine';